ste7anste7an/lvgl_for_MicroBlocks/README.md

 LVGL is a complex library that offers a wide variety of widgets.
 Each widget supports numerous style settings and configuration options.
 One of the strengths of MicroBlocks is its self-explanatory nature, where the blocks clearly convey their function.
 We have aimed to stay as close to that principle as possible in this integration.

+The LVGL version of MicrobBlocks can be found on [this github](https://github.com/ste7anste7an/smallvm_lms).
+For fast screen processing, we needed a DMA capable graphics library.
+Unfortunaltely, the Adafruit GFX library does not support DMA.
+The graphics has been converted to [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI/) that uses double buffering with DMA.
+Furthermore, PSRAM is used for storing large display buffers.

+The LVGL MicroBlocks version still supports all the functions from the original version.

 ## Firmware
 Currently we have a pre-compiled firmware for the M5Stack Core 2 platform.
 The [firmware can be downloaded](https://github.com/ste7anste7an/smallvm_lms/raw/refs/heads/dev/lvgl_mb/firmware/firmware_MicroBlocks_LVGL_m5core2-lvgl_20250615-154059.bin) from the projects github and once downloaded, it can be dragged in the IDE when an M5Stack Core2 is connected via USB.